 Can I freeze this Veggie Chilli?

 This chilli will keep in the fridge for 3-4 days.
-Make sure you chill it quickly once cooked and transfer to the fridge as soon as possible.
+Make sure you cool it quickly once cooked and transfer to the fridge as soon as possible.

 If, however, you’d like to store it for longer, perhaps you’ve cooked a double batch (this chilli is perfect for that), simply transfer it to freezer safe container or bag and freeze for up to 6 months.
-You can then defrost if in a fridge overnight or slowly on the hob/stovetop or in a microwave.
+You can then defrost it in the fridge overnight or slowly on the hob/stovetop or in a microwave.

-Easy Veggie Lentil & Bean Chilli – Step-By-Step
+Easy Vegan Chilli Sin Carne – Step-By-Step Instructions

 - 1 large onion peeled and roughly chopped